stdrice/stdrice.github.io/content/posts/linux-hardening/index.md

 ```

 # DNS hardening
-I use dnscrypt-proxy.
+I use **dnscrypt-proxy**.
 There are other options like DNS-over-HTTPS (DoH) and DNS-over-TLS (DoT), but I prefer DNSCrypt because it doesn't rely on the certificate authority model.
 ## Install
 ```bash
 # pacman -Sy dnscrypt-proxy